Meet our Renewable Natural Gas suppliers

 BC renewable and low-carbon gas supply potential study

-To better understand our lower carbon pathway, we commissioned a study together with the Government of British Columbia and the BC Bioenergy Network.
+To better understand our lower-carbon energy future, we commissioned a study together with the Government of British Columbia and the BC Bioenergy Network.
 It examines the domestic supply potential for different renewable and low carbon gases3 including Renewable Natural Gas.
 Learn more.